 While a template is provided with this Guideline document for reference and convenience, correct formatting and usage is the responsibility of the principal investigator.

-- Proposal should be typed in Arial font 11 point single space, numbering consecutive pages from the Cover Page (page 1).
+- Proposal should be typed in Arial 11 point font, single spaced, with 2.5 cm margins.
+Numbering consecutive pages from the Cover Page (page 1).

 - Sections of the proposal should appear in the following order:

 - Abstract (300 word limit)